Mpdreamz/lucene.net/README.txt

     Build
         $ cd branch/build/scripts      (change the directory)
         $ build build                  (build the projects)
-        $ build test                   (run the tests, uses gallio on windows, nunit on mono)
+        $ build test                   (run the tests, uses gallio on windows, and nunit on mono)
         $ build documents              (will build docs if you have sandcastle and msbuild installed)
         $ build coverage               (will create ncover 3 code coverage if you have ncover 3 installed)
         $ bulid rules                  (will run fx-cop and put coverage into artifacts)

         * style cop will inject warnings whenever you build the project as long as you have